-The Judicial Council has constitutional and statutory duties in three general areas.
+The Judicial Council has constitutional and statutory duties in three areas.
 First, the Council screens applicants for judicial vacancies and nominates the most qualified applicants to the governor for appointment.
-The Legislature also has assigned to the Council the responsibility of screening applicants for appointment to the position of Public Defender.
+The Alaska Legislature also has assigned the Council responsibility to screen and nominate applicants for appointment to the position of Public Defender.

-Second, the Council by law evaluates the performance of judges who appear on the ballot.
+Second, the Council by law evaluates the performance of judges in advance of their retention elections.
 Based on its evaluations, the Council recommends whether voters should retain each judge for another term.
 To help voters make informed decisions, the Council is required to publicize its judicial performance evaluations and its retention recommendations.
 The Council also assists with the evaluation of retired judges sitting pro tempore, as described in the Alaska Rules of Court.

 Third, the Alaska Constitution directs the Judicial Council to conduct studies and make recommendations to improve the administration of justice in Alaska.
-The legislature has assigned the Council specific projects from time to time such as staffing Alaska's Criminal Justice Working Group, which collaborates on improvements to Alaska's criminal justice system, and staffing the Alaska Criminal Justice Commission and the Alaska Criminal Justice Data Analysis Commission.
+The legislature has assigned the Council specific projects from time to time such as staffing Alaska's Criminal Justice Working Group, which collaborates on improvements to Alaska's criminal justice system, and staffing the Alaska Criminal Justice Data Analysis Commission.
 Constitutional and statutory references to all mandated Judicial Council functions are posted on the Council's website at www.ajc.state.ak.us.